dnxbjyj/pasteex-mode/README.md

 ```

 # Basic Usage
-- Add `PasteEx.exe` executable to environment PATH, or set the variable `pasteex-executable-path` in your config file, like this:
+- Windows: Add `PasteEx.exe` executable to environment PATH, or set the variable `pasteex-executable-path` in your config file, like this:

 ```emacs-lisp
 (setq pasteex-executable-path "D:/program/PasteEx/PasteEx.exe")